 - 9.3 The Council will seek to work actively with the police in enforcing licensing legislation and is a signatory to the Buckinghamshire Memorandum of Understanding and Joint Enforcement Protocol along with Thames Valley Police and the other local authorities in Buckinghamshire.
 The Protocol seeks to ensure a consistent and appropriate approach to enforcement.
-The Protocol is available on the Council's website at www.wycombe.gov.uk/licensing or a copy can be obtained by contacting the Licensing Unit on 01494 421222 or at licensing@wycombe.gov.uk.
-The police, the Authority and other agencies will share information about licensees and licensed premises under the provisions of current legislation. - 9.4 The Council will provide a licensing enforcement function to investigate allegations of unlicensed activities and to ensure that licence conditions are complied with.
-Any inspection regime will be relative to the type of premises to be inspected i.e. properly managed and maintained premises will not require the same number of inspections as problem and high risk premises. - 9.5 The Council will carry out its responsibilities for enforcement so as to promote the four licensing objectives and will aim to ensure enforcement is fair, open, reasonable, consistent and proportionate.
-Action will be taken against the most appropriate person, which may not be the licence holder or premises supervisor, depending upon the circumstances.
+The Protocol is available on the Council's website at www.wycombe.gov.uk/licensing or a copy can be obtained by contacting the Licensing Unit at licensing@wycombe.gov.uk.
+The police, the Authority and other agencies will share information about licensees and licensed premises under the provisions of current legislation. - 9.4 In addition to Thames Valley Police, the licensing authority will continue to work with other enforcement agencies, such as Buckinghamshire & Surrey Trading Standards, and the Home Office Immigration Enforcement - 9.5 The licensing authority will seek to work actively with the police in enforcing licensing legislation.
+It expects the police (subject to public interest immunity) to share relevant information about licensees and licensed premises under the Crime and Disorder Act 1998 and its common law powers, and to consult closely with the licensing authority when any enforcement action may be required. - 9.6 The Council will provide a licensing enforcement function to investigate allegations of unlicensed activities and to ensure that licence conditions are complied with.
+Any inspection regime will be relative to the type of premises to be inspected i.e. properly managed and maintained premises will not require the same number of inspections as problem and high risk premises.